 Before I became a devotee, or when I began my spiritual quest, I had a high level of intense urgency to find the Truth, and a path for realizing it.
 I was excited to find Prabhupada’s disciples—who have always been the face of Krishna consciousness for me—and to become a surrendered monk.
 Unfortunately, after only a few years, I was just plugged in to the temple programs, and was so busy in active service that I lost my spiritual focus as to why I was working so hard.
 I was an example of the Upadeshamrita verse which speaks of the pitfall of engaging in spiritual practice without remembering the purpose.
 When Prabhupada disappeared, I was greatly challenged in my determination to continue my Krishna consciousness and I was severely tested.
 I kept chanting, but I was at best, a religious devotee, without being fixed on the ultimate goal.
 I remained this way for many years, so I know very well the power of saintly association and keeping a spiritual focus, and the great detriment to its absence.
 I have found that it is easy to be comfortable in our religious life and stagnate.

-Now, in the last third of my life or less, I am praying to Prabhupada and my many teachers, that I can become a real devotee, intensely focused on the spiritual practices I have been blessed with, and to make progress on the lofty goal of loving Krishna, my gurus, the devotees, the holy name, and all living beings.
+Now, in the last few years of my life or less, I am praying to Prabhupada and my many teachers, that I can become a real devotee, intensely focused on the spiritual practices I have been blessed with, and to make progress on the lofty goal of loving Krishna, my gurus, the devotees, the holy name, and all living beings.
 I feel I am trying to make up for lost time after so many years of complacency.
 I pray to never again take anything for granted or to assume I have nothing more to learn.
-On this holy day commemorating Prabhupada’s appearance in the world, and his coming into our lives, I humbly bow to his lotus feet and pray he may forgive my many shortcomings, give me the strength to overcome them, bless me with Krishna consciousness, and empower me to share whatever I have learned and realized as a way to try to repay Prabhupada for giving me life and direction.
+On a holy day commemorating Prabhupada’s appearance or disappearance in the world, and his coming into our lives, I humbly bow to his lotus feet and pray he may forgive my many shortcomings, give me the strength to overcome them, bless me with Krishna consciousness, and empower me to share whatever I have learned and realized as a way to try to repay Prabhupada for giving me life and direction.
 I also pray for the prayers and understanding of the assembled devotees that we may be mutually supportive on our difficult journey of spiritual awakening, despite differences of opinion.